 - Persons who are unable to feel pain to the skin because of advanced age, chronic illness, diabetes, spinal cord injury, medication, alcohol use, exhaustion, or other physical conditions must exercise care when using the steering wheel heater.
-It may cause burns even at low temperatures, especially if used for long periods. - Do not place anything on the steering wheel that insulates against heat, such as a blanket or cushion.
+It may cause burns even at low temperatures, especially if used for long periods. - Do not place anything on the steering wheel that insulates against heat, such as a blanket or steering wheel covers of any type and material..
 This may cause the steering wheel heater to overheat.